grahamc/grahamc.github.com/_posts/2011-02-11-how-to-create-a-super-nerdy-superbowl-that-everyone-will-love.markdown

 layout: post
 bigimg: 'http://a5.sphotos.ak.fbcdn.net/hphotos-ak-ash1/hs897.ash1/180547_10150379207205371_731005370_16747401_756589_n.jpg'
 ---
 To be quite frank, I don't care about football.
 I didn't even know who was playing in the Super Bowl until the day before when two people simultaneously expressed their excitement for _insert team here_ to kick _the other team_'s ass.
 Unfortunately I was being dragged into a party, but it wasn't without cause - we were going to eat 1,000 chicken wings before the night was out, and only 25 people were there to do it.
+We called it [KeepWinging](http://keepwinging.com).

-Now this was pretty close to enough for me to enjoy it, but since NationalField is a data and analytics driven company, we needed to step it up.
+Now this was pretty close to enough for me to enjoy it, but since [NationalField](http://nationalfield.org) is a data and analytics driven company, we needed to step it up.

 ### Thursday Night
 Three days before the big day we decided that in order to really know for certain how many wings we've eaten, we needed an accurate count.
 We needed a great, fun, real-time dashboard of how many wings we've snarfed down, and an easy, BBQ-sauce friendly way to report that data.
 A solution that means no sticky fingers or beer on my laptop.